 - Need better science and stock assessments to improve evidence base for decision making.
 Better science is cornerstone to achieve a sustainable fishery with appropriate management.
-This might include the commissioning of an scientific assessment to support the baseline for developing a regional management plan. - Appropriate funding is targeted and used effectively to improve science, data, management and governance of the stock. - UK Government could carry out a review on the characteristics of the scallop fleet in the Channel.
+This might include the commissioning of an scientific assessment to support the baseline for developing a regional management plan. - Appropriate funding is targeted and used effectively to improve science, data, management and governance of the stock. - Government should consider conducting a fleet capacity review both on size and structure but also on fishing opportunities.
 This might be achieved by mapping out industry needs against the existing landscape in the Channel.
-Any such review could be coupled with an independent socio-economic analysis of the fishery to gain baseline information on economic and social conditions at a regional level. - Governance needs to be put in place to support future management.
-For example, an industryled working group could be established with a clear mission, objectives, roles and responsibilities and adequate funding to support set up and continuation.
+An independent socio-economic analysis of the fishery might also be carried out to gain baseline information on the economic and social conditions on a regional level. - Governance needs to be put in place to support future management.
+For example, an industry-led working group could be established with a clear mission, objectives, roles and responsibilities and adequate funding to support set up and continuation.